ontech7/event_interpreter/README.md

 Reads the value of a variable.

+`set <name> <value>`

+Sets a variable with a value.
+If the variable exists, the value will be changed.
+If the variable doesn't exists, it will be created automatically.

 `wait <string>`

 Wait a certain amount of time (seconds) before doing the very next action.